intelliriffer/FORCE-APPS-SERVER-MOCKBA/README.md

 	This is Single Console Like Window where you can send Linux Commands to your Akai Force.
 	MPC Verbose Log and Last N Dmesg are most useful to check for any error/issues being reported  on your device.
 	Few useful commands are provided as shortcuts.
+6: **Modulesd Manager**
+	The App Server Now Supports Custom modules (Programs) that can be Started and Stopped from Web Interface or allowed to run from start.
+Most Modules are special program that add functionality to Akai Force mostly Midi.

 7: **Config Module**
 	You Set various paths and Options in Config Module.